Career Achievement Award

 Distinguished Project Award

 The Fisheries Engineering and Science Project Award Task Group is seeking submissions for projects that use innovation and technical excellence to achieve ecological gain for fish passage, river connectivity and improved habitat for endangered and native species.
 An ideal project for the award would be one that exemplifies success and inspires greater application of fish passage restoration.
 It does not need to be a newly implemented project, in fact, projects that have had enough time to demonstrate effectiveness will more likely meet the evaluation criteria listed below and have the highest chance of being selected.
 Projects that have been shared widely in professional papers or conference presentations are encouraged.
 Self-nomination is encouraged.
-Submissions for additional nominations will be available at a future date.
+Nominations for this conference cycle close on December 15, 2023.

-Each nominated project will be evaluated with the following criteria:
+Each nominated project will be evaluated with the following eight criteria:

 - Monitoring and evaluation – Monitoring report / findings and data are required for submittal.
 Telemetry, fish trapping, physical observations counts, or other monitoring techniques should be used as the basis of the findings.
 The monitoring report should describe methods and analysis of both pre and post construction.